Orlando Housing Market: Trends & Prices

 Orlando Housing Market Forecast

-Orlando home prices were on fire over the past year but may be simmering down a bit.
-However, low inventory combined with high demand will likely stoke Orlando’s seller’s market for at least the next 12 months, according to real estate experts.
+Orlando home prices have bounced around a bit over the last year, ending February 2025 up 2.5% year over year.
+However, low inventory combined with high demand will likely continue to stoke Orlando’s seller’s market for the foreseeable future, according to real estate experts.

-While the median price in Orlando jumped to $325,000 in 2021, prospective homebuyers interested in making a move to Orlando may find they have to act fast and waive contingencies if they see a home they love.
+While the median sale price in Orlando hit $415,000 in February 2025, prospective homebuyers interested in making a move to Orlando may find they enjoy some flexibility, as homes stay on the market for a couple months and, on average, receive one offer.

 Population Growth in Orlando